-- (1) Where an application is made to an officer for the publication of a proposed civil marriage, the officer shall- - (a) require the applicant to produce- - (i) the civil status documents which are necessary to ascertain whether the intending spouses may lawfully be married; - (ii) the national identity card of each of the intending spouses; - (b) inform the applicant that- - (i) different matrimonial regimes are provided for under the Code Civil Mauricien and give the applicant a printed explanatory note to that effect; and - (ii) the intending spouses should consider under which matrimonial regime they wish to be married; - (iii) the intending spouses and any witness to the marriage shall produce their national identity cards at the time of the celebration of the marriage; - (c) record in the column provided for marginal entries in the notice of the publication of the marriage that he has complied with paragraph (b). - (2) No civil status document required under subsection (1) (a) shall be valid unless it has been issued within 3 months of the date of the application for publication of the marriage. - (3) Where a person has been authorised to marry in accordance with Articles 145 to 147 or 154 of the Code Civil Mauricien, a copy of the order authorising the marriage shall be produced to the officer. - (4) Where a copy of an order is filed under subsection (3), the officer making the publication of the marriage shall mention that fact in the margin of the notice.
+- (1) Where an application is made to an officer for the publication of a proposed civil marriage, the officer shall- - (a) require the intending spouses to produce-[Amended 15/22 (cio 2/8/22).] - (i) the civil status documents which are necessary to ascertain whether the intending spouses may lawfully be married;

+- (ii) the national identity card of each of the intending spouses; - (b) inform the intending spouses that-[Amended 15/22 (cio 2/8/22).] - (i) different matrimonial regimes are provided for under the Code Civil Mauricien and give the intending spouses a printed explanatory note to that effect; and

+- (ii) the intending spouses should consider under which matrimonial regime they wish to be married; - (iii) the intending spouses and any witness to the marriage shall produce their national identity cards at the time of the celebration of the marriage; - (c) record in the column provided for marginal entries in the notice of the publication of the marriage that he has complied with paragraph (b). - (2) No civil status document required under subsection (1) (a) shall be valid unless it has been issued within 3 months of the date of the application for publication of the marriage. - (3) Where a person has been authorised to marry in accordance with Article 154 of the Code Civil Mauricien, a copy of the order authorising the marriage shall be produced to the officer.

-(5) Where any party cannot produce a civil status document required under subsection (1) (a), he may instead produce an affidavit in such form as the Registrar of Civil Status may approve.
+- (4) Where a copy of an order is filed under subsection (3), the officer making the publication of the marriage shall mention that fact in the margin of the notice. - (5) Where any party cannot produce a civil status document required under subsection (1) (a), he may instead produce an affidavit in such form as the Registrar of Civil Status may approve.